Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

 The voice of the public support the importance of storytelling.
 In a 2017 report, storytelling was rated the most effective marketing tactics among 62% of B2B marketers.
 The number of B2C storytelling supporter was even higher (The Science of Storytelling (Infographic), 2017).
 It is said that people are 22 times more likely to memorize a fact when they are presented in the form of a story (Ochs and Capps, 2009). <br/>

 Science backup the crucial role of storytelling - the human brain is hardwired for stories.
-Zak's research (2013) discovered story will increase the release of neurochemical oxytocin, the so-called "love hormone" and dopamine which contribute a long-lasting and more accurate memory.
+Neuroeconomist Zak discovered story will increase the release of neurochemical oxytocin, the so-called "love hormone" and dopamine which contribute a long-lasting and more accurate memory(Zak, 2013).
 Besides, human tend to mirror their experience to the speaker's.
 Hence, after listenting to the story, the customer will perform a higher level of empathy and connection to a brand.

 **Digital Storytelling and Mental Simulation**